MicrosoftDocs/winrt-api/windows.ui.xaml.controls/tooltip_placementrect.md

 The rectangular area that the tool tip is positioned in relation to when opened by the [ToolTipService](tooltipservice.md).
 The default is **null**.

 ## -remarks
+PlacementRect anchors the tool tip's position and also serves as an area that the opened tool tip will not occlude, provided there's sufficient space to draw tool tip outside this area.
+You can specify the origin of the rectangle relative to the tool tip's owner, and the height and width of the exclusion area.
+The [Placement](tooltip_placement.md) property will define if tool tip should draw above, below, left, or right of the PlacementRect.

 ## -see-also
 [PlacementTarget](tooltip_placementtarget.md), [Placement](tooltip_placement.md), [PlacementMode](../windows.ui.xaml.controls.primitives/placementmode.md)